Sunday, January 29th

 For this particular race week, life stayed pretty calm.
 I was able to find someone to watch Samuel for a few hours each day from Tuesday through Friday.
 Finding help with Samuel gave me some extra time to run and complete other tasks related to coaching and life in general.

 My running miles went from a total of 10.7 the week before to approaching 30 miles for this race week.
-I also maintained my three days per week of strength training, which totaled another 60-minutes of workout time.
+I also maintained my three days per week of strength training, which totaled another 60 minutes of workout time.
 With a little less stress throughout the week, I had a better appetite as well, and it showed in my energy levels.
 Despite the sharp increase in mileage and strength training, my legs felt rested at the start line.
 There was a slight concern in some right knee pain that began on Thursday afternoon after my run and strength workout.
 I didn’t think it was anything serious, so I figured I would see how it would play out on Sunday.

 The Area and Course

-The Red Hills Area of Critical Environmental Concern is about 40-minutes outside of Modesto, and it is part of the Red Hills Mountain Range.
+The Red Hills Area of Critical Environmental Concern is about 40 minutes outside of Modesto, and it is part of the Red Hills Mountain Range.
 Elevations range from 750 to 1,750 feet above sea level.
 The slopes of the actual hills range from about 30 to 75%.
 All the hill climbs are short and steep.
-Throughout the areas long history it has been used by Native Americans, Gold Rushers, and filmmakers (scenes from North of the Rio Grande and Back to the Future).
+Throughout the area’s long history, it has been used by Native Americans, Gold Rushers, and filmmakers (scenes from North of the Rio Grande and Back to the Future).

 Today, the Red Hills Area of Critical Environmental Concern is managed by the Beauru of Land Management and features nearly 7,100 acres of land.
 The goal of the public area is to protect 250 species of native plants, the rare serpentine soils, a rare minnow known as the Red Hills roach, and the winter habitat for many bald eagles.
-The area gets its name for the iron-rich soil.
+The area gets its name from the iron-rich soil.

 The Turner’s Tuff 10 race course was a lollipop shaped course passing through an aid station twice along the way.
 Besides the rocky terrain, the total race distance was 11.25 miles.
 Adding to the event name of Turner’s Tuff 10.
 The other reason for the name is probably from the rocky rolling hills and scattered stream crossings throughout the course.
 It was critical to pay close attention to trail markings as there were trails everywhere.